Skip to main content

 angular.module('contactmanager', ['filters']);

 To capitalise the table headers, I created a custom filter.
-It's very important to register this filter when declaring contactmanager.
-You may wonder why am I writing a function to capitalise the headers and why not only create the $scope.headers with capitalised names.
-Well, it's simple - capitalised values in the JSON object would mean that I would have to have the same capitalisation going on in my database (i.e. the database "rows" would have to have capitalised names) and I don't like that concept.
-That's one thing being taken care of.
-Let's add the table heading sorting, capitalisation and querying as well - update the table in your index.html accordingly:
+It’s crucial to register this filter when declaring contactmanager.
+You might wonder why I’m writing a function to capitalise headers rather than just creating $scope.headers with capitalised names.
+It’s simple: capitalised values in the JSON object would mean my database fields would need capitalised names too.
+I don’t like that idea.
+That’s one thing sorted.
+Let’s wire up the table heading sorting, capitalisation, and querying as well.
+Update the table in your index.html:

 <ul class="inline">